qd-qd/sdk-tutorials/onboarding/chapter-4/1-section-1.md

 * **Securely:** Tendermint continues working even if up to 1/3 of machines fail or misbehave.
 * **Consistently:** every machine computes the same state and accesses the same transaction log.

 Created in 2014, [Tendermint](https://tendermint.com/) accelerated the development of distinct blockchains by providing a **ready-made networking and consensus solution**.
 Networking and consensus no longer had to be re-created by developers for each case.
-Instead, developers can focus on the application layer and let Tendermint deal with the network and consensus layer by building the application on it.
+Instead, developers could focus on the application layer and let Tendermint deal with the network and consensus layers by building the application on top of it.

 Tendermint is widely used across the industry and is the most mature BFT consensus engine for Proof-of-Stake (PoS) blockchains.